kfoster150/Voter-Outcomes-Project/Our Code of Conduct.md

 4. Comment when possible.

-5. Comment in stackoverflow urls to solutions to problems in your code.
+5. Comment stackoverflow urls to solutions to problems in your code.